THE DEADLINE FOR THE 2020-21 XCAP TEACHING APPLICATION HAS NOW PASSED.

 The Stevanovich Institute on the Formation of Knowledge (SIFK) is inviting proposals for courses in the Experimental Capstone (XCAP), which will be taught in the academic year of 2020-21.

-XCAP is an experimental capstone curriculum for 4th-year undergraduate students.
-Its three, quarter-long courses will be team-taught by faculty from different Divisions or Schools and will be designed to encourage students not just to theorize but to put theory into practice as a way of approaching problems.
-This orientation and the innovative structure of the XCAP courses aim to introduce a practical empiricism to the initiative and to enable individual students to be agents of change.
+XCAP is an experimental capstone curriculum for 3rd and 4th-year undergraduate students, team-taught by faculty from different Divisions or Schools.
+Its three courses, one per quarter, will be designed to encourage students not just to theorize but to put theory into practice as a way of approaching problems.
+This orientation and the innovative structure of the XCAP courses aim to enable individual students to be agents of change.

 Each Experimental Capstone course should feature: